FGonzales-Dev/language/README.md

 # Government
 by [Francis Mamaril Gonzales](https://github.com/fgonzales1)

-Provides listing of different forms of government that you may need in your ruby applications.
+Provides listing of languages that you may need in your ruby applications.

 Data in this gem was taken from Github GIST and the following repos: